Other legislation affecting interims

 There are many key items of legislation that an interim operating through a limited company must consider.
 It is not necessary to learn the fine print of these regulations, but it is important to be aware of the basics.

-A specialist accountant for interim managers will have processes in place to handle the relevant legislation efficiently, and may even offer company secretarial services, meaning that they will be able to deal with the relevant paperwork and correspondence from HMRC and Companies House for you.
+Competex Ltd, a specialist accountancy practice for interims and consultants, has processes in place to handle the relevant legislation efficiently, and offers company secretarial services, meaning that they will be able to deal with the relevant paperwork and correspondence from HMRC and Companies House for you.

 Agency Workers Regulations (AWR)